GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 ```

 Be sure to replace `INSERT_USERNAME` with your username and then run
 `terraform plan` and verify the output looks correct.
-If it does run
+If it does, run
 `terraform apply` to apply the changes.

 The output shows that it will modify the existing compute instance: